npchat/npchat-web/readme.md

 #### 2.1.4 If the signed challenge is accepted & verified by the Server

 #### 2.2 Post-authentication
-- the host pushes all stored messages to the client, and removes them from storage
+- Server pushes all stored messages to Client, and removes them from storage
-- any incomming messages are pushed immediately to the client
+- any incomming messages are pushed immediately to Client

 ## 3. Encoding & decoding
 Bytes of keys, signatures & hashes are encoded as [base64url](https://www.rfc-editor.org/rfc/rfc4648#page-7) strings.